biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 `RestrictionBatch`.
-Some refinements in the way to search a sequence for restriction sites will help. `Analysis` provides a series of command to customise the results obtained from a pair restriction batch/sequence and some facilities to make the output sligthly more human readable.
+Some refinements in the way to search a sequence for restriction sites will help. `Analysis` provides a series of command to customise the results obtained from a pair restriction batch/sequence and some facilities to make the output slightly more human readable.

 #### <a name="4.1"></a>4.1 Setting up an Analysis